RiffleSystems/riffle-website/src/pages/essays/prelude.md

 | --- | --- | --- |
 | SINGLETON | name | asc |

-In our code, we can use the `useComponentState` hook to access getter and setter functions to manipulate the state, which feels fairly similar to React.
-However, under the hood, this is implemented in terms of simple database queries.
-The getters are simply reactive queries that incorporate the key for this component instance; the setters are syntax sugar for update statements which also incorporate the component key.
+In our code, we can use Riffle's `useComponentState` hook to access getter and setter functions to manipulate the state.
+This hook resembles React's `useState` hook but is implemented in terms of simple database queries.
+The getters are reactive queries that incorporate the key for this component instance; the setters are syntax sugar for update statements which also incorporate the component key.

 ```jsx
 import Singleton from '../component'